AaronM2Larsen/CIS106/Weekreports/wr3.md/wr3.md

 C1) Desktop environment is an implementation of the desktop metaphor made of a bunch of programs running on top of a computer operating system, which shares a common GUI sometimes described as a graphical shell

 1) GNOME
-2) The Kool Desktop Environment
+2) The Cool Desktop Environment
-3) XFCE Desktop environment
+3) X F C E Desktop environment

 **List 4 common elements of desktop environments**
 1) Icons